teamed/teamed.io/pages/policy.md

 suggests.
 When ready, post `@alice verdict ...` to the bout, explaining your decision.
 No matter what your verdict is, you'll get 15 minutes.

+{% par 36 %}
+You may ask a project manager to mark any ticket as invalid or duplicate, just asay something like "_this is invalid_" or "_this is duplicate_".

 ## Quality Assurance (QA)